 We recommend trail runners that are light, breathable, with extra grip for walking up and down hills.
 You can also wear hiking boots if you prefer but it is not absolutely necessary.
 Proper fitting footwear is very important to reduce the risk of injuries and blisters.
 Please note it is recommended to replace running shoes every 800km as the cushioning and support will be exhausted at that point.
 We also recommend either anti blister socks or breathable and padded socks.
 There is lots of debate out there about whether to use vaseline, some people love it, some not.
 We recommend this in conjunction with surgical spirits on your feet a couple of weeks pre the camino and during the camino at night – this helps to harden feet to reduce the risk of blisters.
 Also remember to take Compeed to treat blisters in case this happens.

 What backpack should I bring?

-If, after reading this, you still have questions about walking the Camino, please contact us and any of our Camino specialists will be more than happy to answer your questions.
+If you still have questions about walking the Camino, please email us at firstname.lastname@example.org and one of our Camino specialists will be more than happy to answer your questions.